brimdata/zed/zql/expr.md

 > This document describes recent work on unifying the search syntax with
 > the expression syntax.
 We are checking this markdown file here with a bunch
-> of thoughts and notes into master for now with the
+> of thoughts and notes into main for now with the
 > goal of integrating these concepts into the mainline documentation.
 > See Issue #2021.